Guide

 What this guide covers

-manus-mcp-cli is the command-line interface built into the Manus AI sandbox for managing Model Context Protocol (MCP) server connections.
+The manus-mcp-cli tool is the command-line interface built into the Manus AI sandbox for managing Model Context Protocol (MCP) server connections.
 MCP is a standard that lets AI agents call external tools through a typed, discoverable interface.
-In this guide, the specific goal is to register nylas mcp serve so Manus can discover Nylas email and calendar tools automatically.
-If you need generic Manus MCP coverage for other servers, this page is intentionally narrower than that.
+Registering Nylas as an MCP server exposes 16 email and calendar tools that Manus agents can call with structured JSON input and output.

 Confirm manus-mcp-cli is available in Manus